 While you might be dining alongside Milan’s elegant locals, don’t be surprised if you see Giorgio Armani or Orlando Bloom enjoying the cuisine too.
 If you’re not looking out for celebrities, the decor is something to be marveled at: celadon-colored walls, bookshelves and a striking mosaic floor provide exquisite surroundings.
 The cuisine includes fresh seafood prepared with wonderful Italian simplicity, sophisticated pasta dishes and delectable desserts.

-One of the most awarded restaurants in Milan, Cracco has received a prestigious Michelin star and has been listed in San Pellegrino’s 100 best restaurants.
+One of the most awarded restaurants in Milan, Cracco has received a prestigious Michelin star.
 As a result, many people consider this to be one of Milan’s best restaurants.
 However, Cracco is not only a restaurant – within the space there is also a bar, a bistro, a wine cellar and a pastry shop.
 All are worth a visit.

 At the restaurant, Chef Carlo Cracco is actively updating Milanese cuisine.
 Sample some of the more unusual dishes such as fish soup crust and yolk marinated with asparagus and black truffle, or opt for more traditional pasta dishes including risotto.
 No matter your choice, expect your dishes to be well accompanied with the finest wines, hand picked by the restaurant’s award-winning sommelier.